mdavidson9/docs.balsamiq.com/content/desktop/images.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/assets.png)

-The assets view shows all images and [custom icons](/desktop/icons/#adding-your-own-custom-icons) that have been added to your project.
-You can get to it by switching the navigator view to assets.
+The Assets view shows all images and [custom icons](/desktop/icons/#adding-your-own-custom-icons) that have been added to your project.
+You can get to it by switching the navigator view to Assets.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/assets1.png)